 Who We Are

-IAWG is a broad-based, highly collaborative coalition of 20 Steering Committee member agencies – representing UN, government, non-governmental, research, and donor organizations.
+IAWG is a broad-based, highly collaborative coalition of more than 20 Steering Committee member agencies – representing UN, government, non-governmental, research, and donor organizations.
 Formed in 1995, and currently a network of over 2,100 individual members from 450 agencies, IAWG remains committed to advancing the sexual and reproductive health of people affected by conflict and natural disaster.

 What We Do